Laboratory of Bioengineering and Nanosciences (LBN)

 PIERRE-YVES COLLART DUTILLEUL (GROUP LEADER)

-• Valérie ORTI (Professor, University of Paris)
+• Valérie ORTI (Associate Professor)

-• Stéphane BARTHELEMI (Professor of Medicine)
+• Stéphane BARTHELEMI (Associate Professor)

 • Ivan PANAYOTOV (MCU PH)